zetashift/godotnim-samples/README.md

 For now only Dodge the Nim works fully on 1.0.
 This however should show you how a lot of things are done in godot-nim.

 NOTE: If you get a NilAccessError on the method `onMobTimerTimeout` please load the Mob scene in the editor on the Main Node.
 So select the Main node and in your Inspector you should see 'mob' as one of the script variables, load the Mob scene located in the `scenes` folder.
+You might have to restart your editor to see this after compiling the Nim source.
+And it might be gone after another restart.

 Most likely this is a Godot/GDNative thing, and you could do this using only code and not using a script variable per se.